-Meals and Lodging
+Lodging

-The City will pay employees a daily per diem rate for authorized overnight travel for meals and incidentals in accordance with current Internal Revenue Service Tax Guidelines for Travel.
-The department Director or supervisor must approve all per-diem requests.
-The City will reimburse the employee for the actual cost of lodging.
+The City will reimburse the employee for the actual cost of lodging if not placed on a City credit card.
 When possible, all lodging arrangements should be made in advance by the City.
 Additional charges paid by the employee will be reimbursed after submission and approval of the request.
 Per Diem reimbursement shall not be allowed for meals and lodging included in any Federal, State or private agency's long or short-term training.